smoochy/episeerr/README.md

    ```
 Manual Assignment: Through OCDarr's web interface
 Automatic via Tags: When requesting shows through Overseerr/Jellyseerr if you dont add a tag then it will goto default.
-  If you use the "episodes" tag it will apply no rule and present you a form to select episodes you want, this is intended for one offs, not ongoing watch as you go
+  If you use the "episodes" tag it will apply no rule and present you a form to select episodes you want, this is intended for individual episodes
 ## 🔗 Media Server Integration

 ### Plex (via Tautulli) Setup